jsmanrique/grimoirelab-basic-infra/README.md

 ## What is missing?

 Some features from the whole **Grimoire Lab** environment are not provided by this basic infraestructure:
-* [Sorting Hat](https://github.com/grimoirelab/sortinghat) related features: merging people multiple identities to unify people profiles and managing people affiliation information to show activity by organization
+* [Sorting Hat](https://github.com/grimoirelab/sortinghat) related features: merging people multiple identities to unify people profiles and managing people affiliation information to show activity by organization.
-* Some backends might be missing
+* Some backends might be missing.
-* No data auto-update
+* No data auto-update.

 ## Basic set-up